 Sharon Peck has worked at Teeter Associates since 1999, assisting a wide variety of nonprofits in fulfilling their development and organizational needs from undertaking feasibility studies, major fundraising campaigns, development plans, and more.
 Sharon utilizes her extensive skills through foundation, corporation, government, and individual prospective funding source research.
 She writes grant proposals, case statements, newsletters, and campaign updates, and coordinates the design of a variety of printed materials.
 Sharon has worked with many clients including Carnegie Free Library of Connellsville, Greensburg Area YMCA, Latrobe Area Hospital Charitable Foundation, Ligonier Valley YMCA, Private Industry Council of Westmoreland/Fayette, Inc., Regional Family YMCA, Summer’s Best Two Weeks, and Valley Youth Network.

 Sharon received her Bachelor of Arts in English and sociology from Washington & Jefferson College.
 She holds a minor in history.
 Sharon is a member of the Phi Alpha Theta Honorary Society and the Alpha Kappa Delta Honorary Society.
-She is a board member of Action for Animals Humane Society.
+After serving as a board member for many years, she is currently an advisory member of Action for Animals Humane Society.

 Sandra Finley has planned, organized, and implemented fundraising campaigns for many organizations.
 She writes and coordinates the design of written material from press releases and management training materials to case statements and grant proposals.
 A key project was the formation of the Allegheny Trail Alliance, the coalition of trail groups building the Great Allegheny Passage.
 She was involved in the development of its Master Implementation Plan and the fundraising strategy to meet the needs of this phased, multi-million dollar campaign.
 She coordinated the historic interpretation plan for the trail and worked on key interpretive installations.
 Since Sandra joined Teeter Associates in 1988, she has worked with many clients, including Adelphoi, Inc., Alternative Program Associates, East Suburban Program Center—YMCA of Pittsburgh, Redstone Highlands, Regional Trail Corporation, Westmoreland County Food Bank, and Westmoreland Economic Development Corporation.
 Prior to Teeter Associates, Sandra honed her writing and marketing skills through advertising and public relations positions and as a free-lance journalist.